Starcounter/Docs/guides/network/middleware/README.md

 }
 ```

-When a request is sent to the `/Test` handler, it will be intercepted by the request filter that creates a new `Response` object.
-This response is in turn intercepted by the response filter which creates yet another `Response` object which will be the one received by the client.
-So when this code is run, "THIS IS FROM THE RESPONSE FILTER" will be displayed.
+When sending a request to the `/Test` handler, the request filter will intercept it and create a `Response` object.
+This response is then intercepted by the response filter that creates another `Response` object which will be the one received by the client.
+When this code runs, "THIS IS FROM THE RESPONSE FILTER" displays.

 ### Middleware interaction with other applications